vnguyendon/gw-config-apis/bot/sequences/README.md

 Sequences
 =================

-The sequences are a set of pre-defined interactions, questions and answers between a user and a bot.
+Sequences are sets of conversational steps between a user and a bot.
+Those steps can consist in asking a question or providing an answer.
-This is a guide to follow for the implementation of the sequences stored in the folder gw-config-apis/bot/sequences.
+This guide explains how to implement sequences stored in folder gw-config-apis/bot/sequences [mettre le lien]

-Our goal is
-- To describe clearly what each key/value pair does and how to implement it
-- To provide bits of sequence templates subsequently

 ## Scenario

-We want to describe dialogue sequences between a bot and a human:
+We will build a sequence where, as a user:
-* The sequence starts with the bot asking a question
+* The bot asks a question
-* The human is then offered a selection of possible answers
+* The bot suggests answers as a set of commands
-* The human selects an answer
-* The bot replies, either by another question, other possible answers or by providing the human with cards
+* I choose one of the suggested commands
-* The chooses a card
+* The bot suggests relevant message categories
+* I choose one of the message categorie
-* The human exits the conversation
+* The bot displays a random message from the selected categorie

 ## Asking a question

-An interaction contains actions.
+An sequence contains Actions.
-The most common action is "ShowQuestion"
+The most common Action is "ShowQuestion"

 The following json sample describes a question asked by the bot, with its translations